Path Locks and Crash Recovery

 7. Success

-Timeout (default 0 = no-wait) raises LockAcquisitionErrorLock Acquisition (SUBTREE mode)
+Timeout (default 0 = no-wait) raises LockAcquisitionErrorLock Acquisition (TREE mode)

 loop until timeout (poll interval: 200ms):